Attribution (psychology): In clinical psychology

 Attribution theory has had a big application in clinical psychology.
 Abramson, Seligman, and Teasdale developed a theory of the depressive attributional style, claiming that individuals who tend to attribute their failures to internal, stable and global factors are more vulnerable to clinical depression.
 This style is correlated with self-reported rates of depression, as well as posttraumatic stress disorder, anxiety, and higher risks of developing depression.
 The Depressive attributional style is defined by high levels of pessimism, rumination, hopelessness, self-criticism, poorer academic performance, and a tendency to believe negative outcomes and events are one's own fault.
 People with this attributional style may place high levels of importance on their own reputation and social status.
-They may be sensitive to rejection by peers and may often interpret actions as more hostile then they really are.
-Some research has suggested that this attributional style may not result an increased levels of depression amongst certain cultures.
+They may be sensitive to rejection by peers and may often interpret actions as more hostile than they really are.
+This explanatory style may be caused by depressive symptoms in the patient's parents.

+Some research has suggested that this attributional style might not result in increased levels of depression amongst certain cultures.
 A study conducted by researchers at Tsinghua University found that this style was common amongst Buddhists due to cultural beliefs in ideas such as Karma yet they did not demonstrate increased levels of depression.
-This explanatory style may be caused by depressive symptoms in the patient's parents.

 The Attributional Style Questionnaire (ASQ) was developed back in 1996 to assess whether individuals have the depressogenic attributional style.
 However, the ASQ has been criticized, with some researchers preferring to use a technique called Content Analysis of Verbatim Explanation (CAVE) in which an individual's ordinary writings are analyzed to assess whether s/he is vulnerable to the depressive attributional style.
 The key advantage of using content analysis is its non-invasive nature, in contrast to collecting survey answers or simulating social experiences.